 The topic opener sheet sets the unit within a wider geographical context and themes.
 This is used to explicitly teach the children the key vocabulary, geographical context and themes from that unit.
 This key information forms the backbone of the unit’s focus.
 It also informs the teacher about children’s prior knowledge and allows children to demonstrate newly acquired knowledge and skills throughout a unit.

-As children often start the school with mixed experiences, the curriculum is enriched by cultural capital experiences such as walks within the local area, farm trips, visiting the local church, visits to Kirkley Hall Zoo, Beamish Museum and for years 5 and 6 opportunities to attend residential trips to Grinton Lodge (Yorkshire dales) and Howtown (Lake District), which give opportunities for our children to develop independence.
+As children often start the school with mixed experiences, the curriculum is enriched by cultural capital experiences such as walks within the local area, farm trips, visiting the local church, visits to Kirkley Hall Zoo, Beamish Museum.
+Years 5 and 6 have opportunities to attend residential trips to Grinton Lodge (Yorkshire Dales) and Howtown (Lake District), which give opportunities for our children to develop independence.

-The subject coordinator evaluates if children are working at the required standard via work scrutinies, lesson observations, data analysis and discussion with colleagues.
+The subject coordinator evaluates if children are working at the required standard via work scrutinies, lesson observations and discussion with colleagues.

-In order that children are prepared for the next step in their education, the subject coordinator has developed the school’s Geography Progression map (see below) and has also attended termly Humanities network meetings, met with the County Geography advisor to ensure that the topics taught are relevant, exciting and meaningful and supported teachers in their planning and resourcing of topics.
+In order that children are prepared for the next step in their education, the subject coordinator has developed the school’s Geography Progression map (see below) and has also attended termly Geography network meetings and received feedback from the County Geography advisor to ensure that the topics taught are relevant, exciting and meaningful and has also supported teachers in their planning and resourcing of topics.

 Subject Area Progression Map

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.